bauhausjs/phantom-html2pdf/README.md

 	"js" : "Path to additional JavaScript file", "runnings" : "Path to runnings file.
-Check further below for explanation.", "paperSize" : "Two ways to do this, see below", "deleteOnAction" : true/false (Deletes the created temp file once you access it via toBuffer() or toFile()) }
+Check further below for explanation.", "paperSize" : "Two ways to do this, see below", "deleteOnAction" : true/false (Deletes the created temp file once you access it via toBuffer() or toFile()), "runningsArgs": Object (You can pass an object to the runnings file when you have wrapped it with a function) }
 ````